Associate Professor, Irish Language and Literature

 Previous honors include the Adele Dalsimer Dissertation Prize from the American Conference for Irish Studies in 2004.

 Professor McKibben is the author of Endangered Masculinities in Irish Poetry, 1540-1780 (UCD Press, 2010), which received Honorable Mention for the 2010 Rhodes Prize from the American Conference for Irish Studies.
 She was moved and pleased to deliver the 2020 Ó Buachalla Memorial Lecture in honour of her esteemed late colleague Breandán Ó Buachalla.

 She has published in The Irish Review, Proceedings of the Harvard Celtic Colloquium, Éire-Ireland, Irish University Review, The North American Journal of Celtic Studies, and other journals, as well as a number of edited collections, including Blackwell's Companion to Irish Literature, Early Modern Ireland: New Sources, Methods, and Perspectives, The Midnight Court: A Critical Edition, Modernist Afterlives in Irish Literature and Culture, Cambridge History of Irish Women’s Poetry (co-authored with Danielle Clarke), and The Edinburgh Companion to Irish Modernism.

-Her research interests include early modern and 18th-century Irish poetry, colonial and postcolonial studies, gender and queer studies, humor, contemporary Irish poetry and the politics of minority languages.
-She is happy to work with undergraduate and graduate students on these or related topics, and enjoys helping students discern their path.
-She also occasionally contributes to Edible Michiana.
+Professor McKibben’s research interests include early modern and 18th-century Irish poetry, colonial and postcolonial studies, gender studies, contemporary Irish poetry and the politics of minority languages.
+She is happy to work with undergraduate and graduate students on these or related topics.